rails/rails/guides/source/testing.md

 When you generate a job, an associated test file will also be generated in the `test/jobs` directory.

-Here is an example test for a billing job:
+Here is a test you could write for a billing job:

 ```ruby
 require "test_helper"